creativenull/vim-lspclient/README.md

 # vim-lspclient (WIP)

-A highly experimental LSP client for vim using the builtin [LSP channel mode](https://vimhelp.org/channel.txt.html#language-server-protocol).
+A highly experimental LSP client for VIM using the builtin [LSP channel mode](https://vimhelp.org/channel.txt.html#language-server-protocol).
 Written in `vim9script`.

 ## Motivation

-I just wanted to try out a new language, at the same time, wanted to challenge myself on building something different/ unique besides just building web applications.
+I just wanted to try out the new `vim9script` language, at the same time, wanted to challenge myself on building something different/unique besides just building web applications.

+At this moment, this plugin is just a toy project for me to play around with LSP and what features I could possibly implement/contribute to different plugins that already do something similar.

+The aim for this LSP client is to be:

++ Portable: use as much of built-in VIM features as possible, write any custom wrappers in case a feature is needed.
++ Efficient: find ways to display important info and make it easy for the users to access this info.
++ Aesthetics: make displaying info as aesthetically pleasing as possible but still out of the way of distractions if needed.
++ Performance: not really a high aim for now, but eventually will get there in small increments.

 ## What works